 Total Hotel Revenue Management: Why Aren't We Better at This?

-By Sheryl Kimes, Revenue Management Expert and Dave Roberts, Professor of Hospitality & Tourism Management at the Pamplin College of Business at Virginia Tech
+By Sheryl Kimes, Revenue Management Expert and Dave Roberts, Faculty at Cornell University

 Revenue Management (RM) professionals have been talking about 'Total Hotel RM' (THRM) for well over a decade.
 In 2010, THRM was predicted to be implemented 'within the next 5 years' by a majority of survey respondents.
 In another study conducted in 2017, THRM was again identified as a significant future trend in RM, with function space, restaurants, spa, golf, parking, and retail all rated as 'Likely' or 'Very Likely' to see RM implementation (see Appendix I).
 There have been numerous articles and presentations at industry conferences, including some by both of these authors.